-Aqaba is Jordan's only coastal city, seaport and most populous and largest city.
-It is located in southernmost Jordan and has population around 190,000.
+Aqaba is Jordan's only coastal city, seaport, most populous and largest city.
+It is located in southernmost Jordan and has a population of around 190,000.
 The ancient city was called Ayla.
 Port Aqaba is also the cruise port to Petra - an ancient city and a major archaeological site in the Jabal Al-Madbah mountain.

-The port's strategic location at the northeastern tip of Red Sea (between Africa and Asia) and its proximity to copper mines and strategic location made Aqaba (Ayla) port a regional hub for copper production and trade.
-Following the Islamic conquest (around 600 AD), Ayla became known as Aqaba.
-The location next to Petra and Wadi Rum placed Aqaba in the golden triangle of tourism of Jordan.
-The city is administered by Aqaba Special Economic Zone Authority, which turned it into a duty-free, low-tax city and a major Red Sea tourism hub.
+Port's strategic location at the northeastern end of the Red Sea (between Africa and Asia) and its proximity to copper mines made Aqaba (originally named Ayla) a regional hub for copper production and trade.
+Following the Islamic conquest (around 600 AD), Ayla was renamed to Aqaba.
+The location next to Petra and Wadi Rum (Valley of the Moon) made Aqaba Jordan's primary tourism hub.
+The city is administered by Aqaba Special Economic Zone Authority, which turned it into a duty-free zone, low-tax city, and a major Red Sea cruise and travel destination.

 Port Aqaba is Jordan's only seaport.
 It is owned and operated by Aqaba Port Corporation.

-Following a rapid growth, in the 1980s port Aqaba was ranked Red Sea's third-largest cargo port.
+Following rapid growth, in the 1980s, Port Aqaba was ranked Red Sea's third-largest cargo port.
 In 2003, vessel congestion became a major obstacle for Jordan's growing shipping trade, costing the country's economy an estimated USD 120 million per year.
 Then was formed ADC (Aqaba Development Corporation) and the Aqaba Container Terminal's management was put out to a 2-year tender.

 To increase its water depth, n 2006 the port was relocated from the city centre to the south.